ome/omero-documentation/omero/sysadmins/import-scenarios.rst

 Import overview
 ---------------

-In OMERO 4 and earlier versions, data was uploaded to the binary repository in an opaque form; starting with OMERO 5, files are uploaded to the repository in their original form using Bio-Formats.

 The “OMERO binary repository” (or repo) is the directory belonging to the OMERO user where files are imported:

 * The :doc:`ManagedRepository
   </developers/Server/FS>` directory inside of
-  the repo is where files go during import into OMERO 5.
+  the repo is where files go during import into OMERO.
 Each user receives a top-level directory inside of “ManagedRepository” which fills with timestamped directories as imports accrue.